refract-team/PocketUniverse/README.md

 ## Injected

-The injected script proxies requests from the website to PocketUniverse before forwarding it to `window.ethereum`.
+The injected script proxies requests from the website to Pocket Universe before forwarding it to `window.ethereum`.

 We don't modify the request but rather just wait until the user decides it wants to continue.